This statement relates to the Health e-Research Centre (HeRC) website and services.

-HeRC is run by staff in the Centre for Health Informatics at The University of Manchester, a University incorporated by Royal Charter (registered number RC000797), whose registered office is at Oxford Road, Manchester M13 9PL (the “data controller”).
-The University of Manchester’s Data Protection Officer is Alex Daybank firstname.lastname@example.org
+HeRC is run by staff in the Centre for Health Informatics at The University of Manchester, a University incorporated by Royal Charter (registered number RC000797), whose registered office is at Oxford Road, Manchester M13 9PL (the “controller”).
+The University of Manchester’s Data Protection Officer can be contacted at email@example.com

-Our legal basis for processing personal data is public interests according to the charter of The University of Manchester: https://www.manchester.ac.uk/medialibrary/governance/charter.pdf
+Our legal basis for processing personal data for research in HeRC is public interests according to the charter of The University of Manchester: https://www.manchester.ac.uk/medialibrary/governance/charter.pdf

 You have the right to request access to, rectification of, and restriction of processing of your data.
-If you wish to exercise these rights please follow the instructions here http://www.dataprotection.manchester.ac.uk/disclosingpersonaldata/subjectaccessrequests
+If you wish to exercise these rights or have questions about how long the university retains information for, please see http://www.dataprotection.manchester.ac.uk/disclosingpersonaldata/subjectaccessrequests

 You also have the right to lodge a complaint with the Information Commissioner’s Office https://ico.org.uk

-We do not sell or otherwise transfer personal data for use by third parties.
+We do not sell personal data to any third parties.

 Visits to the HeRC website